Primary health care

 In 2020, an Ordinance on health care standards for applicants for international protection and foreigners under temporary protection entered into force regulating, amongst other, initial and supplementary medical examinations and the scope of health care for applicants of international protection.
 Additionally, the Ordinance lists the different vulnerable groups entitled to health care as follows: persons deprived of legal capacity, children, unaccompanied children, elderly and infirm persons, seriously ill persons, persons with disabilities, pregnant women, single parents with a minor children, people with mental disabilities and victims of human trafficking, victims of torture, rape or other psychological, physical and sexual violence, such as victims of female genital mutilation.
 These categories of persons have a right to psychosocial support and assistance in appropriate institutions A pregnant woman or a parturient woman who requires monitoring of pregnancy and childbirth is entitled to health care to the same extent as insured person from compulsory health insurance.
 Children up to the age of 18 are guaranteed the entire right to health care in accordance with the legislation governing the right to health care from compulsory health insurance.

 Medical assistance is available in the Reception Centres for Applicants for International Protection in Zagreb and Kutina.
-While no information is available for the full year 2019, nor for 2020, at the beginning of 2019, the Ministry of Interior reported that health care is also provided by the health care institutions in Zagreb and Kutina designated by the Ministry of Health.
+While no information is available for the period from 2019until the end of 2021, at the beginning of 2019, the Ministry of Interior reported that health care is also provided by the health care institutions in Zagreb and Kutina designated by the Ministry of Health.
 In the Health Centre, a competent ambulance (family medicine) has been designated for the provision of health care from the primary health care level for chronic and life-threatening illnesses.
 A specialist ambulance for vulnerable groups has been appointed by the Ministry of Health and Local Health Centres.
 This includes: paediatric ambulance, gynaecological ambulance, school medicine ambulance, neuropsychiatric ambulance at the Hospital of Kutina, ambulance for addiction treatment; dental ambulances and Psychiatric Hospital in Zagreb.

 In addition, applicants are referred to local hospitals i.e. in Sisak for those accommodated in Kutina, and the Hospital of Zagreb.
 The competent pharmacies, one in Zagreb and one in Kutina, have also been determined.
 Vaccination is performed by doctors in health centres or by specialists of school medicine.

-A medical team of MdM was present at the Reception Centre in Zagreb every working day and in Reception Centre in Kutina depending on the needs.
+A medical team of MdM was present at the Reception Centre in Zagreb every working day.

 Information posters and/or leaflets on COVID 19 and hygiene were prepared by the Croatian Institute for Public Health and Ministry of the Interior, Médecins du Monde (MdM), and the Croatian Red Cross.